-Stress is a fairly common problem for many Maine Coons.
-It is caused by diseases or uncomfortable changes in its environment that affect its territory or its lifestyle.
-A stressed Maine Coon will frequently show changes in conduct, eating habits, or frequent scratching.
-The best treatment when you get your Maine Coon stressed is to take it to the veterinarian and revert any changes that affected the cat.
+Stress is a fairly common problem for Maine Coons.
+It’s caused by diseases or uncomfortable changes in their environment, which affect their territory or lifestyle.
+Stressed Maine Coons change in conduct, eating habits or frequently scratched.
+Take your stressed Maine Coon to the veterinarian and revert any changes that affected the cat.

 Maine Coon Stress

 Since Maine Coons are famous for their friendly behavior towards their owners, stress can be an important factor that can change the situation.

 If a cat is stressed they have an emotional or mental state of tension created by unfavorable situations.